SECTION 8 - INFORMATION FOR LANDLORDS

 How much rent does the tenant pay?

-Tenant rent share is based on 30% of adjusted income, which takes into account the number of dependents and extraordinary medical expenses and the Payment Standard for the appropriate bedroom size.
+Tenant rent share is based on 30% of adjusted income, which takes into account the number of dependents, and extraordinary medical expenses, and tenant paid utilities, the Payment Standard for the appropriate bedroom size.

 How often are HAP payments made to the owner?

-Monthly, for the duration of the Housing Assistance Payments Contract, as long as all obligations under the contract are met.
-A sample of the HAP contract is available upon request.
+Monthly, by the 5th of the month, for the duration of the Housing Assistance Payments Contract, as long as all obligations under the contract are met.
+A sample of the HAP contract is available by clicking here.

 Can the contract rent be increased during the term of the HAP contract if they owner's expenses increase?